MiKTeX/miktex/README.md

 ### Useful build variables

-When running CMake to generates the Makefiles, it is possible to set build variables as follows:
+When running CMake to generate the Makefiles, it is possible to set build variables as follows:

     cmake -DVAR1=VAL1 -DVAR2=VAL2 ...